outscale/cluster-api-provider-outscale/docs/src/topics/config-security.md

         - 203.0.113.0/24
 ```

-> Note: Internal traffic within the cluster VPC is always allowed by an additional outbound rule.
+> Note: In automatic mode, internal traffic within the cluster VPC is always allowed by an additional outbound rule:

 ```yaml
   - flow: Outbound